jay240322/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+Tic-Tac-Toe
-Tic-Tac-Toe game using Html,css,js
+Welcome to the Tic-Tac-Toe game!
+This is a simple implementation of the classic Tic-Tac-Toe game using HTML, CSS, and JavaScript.
+You can play against another player in a fun and interactive way.